docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         }
         ```

+        As shown next, you can:

-        You can add more domains into the `domain { ... }` section.
-A domain can also be configured with multiple selectors and keys within a `selectors [ ... ]` array as shown below:
+        - You can add more domains into the `domain { ... }` section.
+        - A domain can also be configured with multiple selectors and keys within a `selectors [ ... ]` array.

         ```cf
         # ...